I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Finding Hopper's Gas

 One day, I saw a framed print of a painting at a thrift store of a gas station lit up on a country road at dusk.
 I bought it, deciding to give it to my dad as a Father’s Day gift.
 When I gave it to him, he loved it and asked me if I knew who painted the original.
-He was hoping that they had done other gas station paintings similar to this one.
 It didn’t even occur to me that the painting could have been famous.

 I decided to buy this painting, not because of the artist, obviously, but because of the subject but also because of the lighting.
 There was something mesmerizing about the glow of the gas station lights paired with the natural lighting of the sky blending together without getting into each other’s way.

 It doesn’t glorify either, the fabricated, nor the natural.
 It just presents them both as they would be seen in reality, as if the observer is coming up on the station while driving.

 This painting is interesting in how simple it is yet has so much to look at from the sky to the trees to the gas pump to the station to the attendant, partially hidden in his work.
 Many have analyzed the juxtaposition between civilization and nature as one ends and the other begins.

 The gas station represents the last light of the safety of society before traveling down the road into the unknown darkness of the woods.
 Others have remarked on how Hopper’s paintings present sad situations without making the observer feel sad themselves.
 I agree.